 However your future phone’s battery works, it will certainly charge faster and probably wirelessly, eliminating the need for a charging port.
 Some device manufacturers have already made it possible to charge their latest devices wirelessly, but so far, the ports remain.
 That will likely change in the coming years as consumers become more accustomed to wireless charging — and as coffee shops and other businesses begin to install wireless charging units for customer use.

 Furniture makers have also been thinking about wireless charging.
 During Mobile World Congress 2015, IKEA announced plans to start building wireless charging stations into home decor.
-According to the Chicago Tribune, IKEA will finally debut that technology at this year’s event.

 5. You’ll use virtual buttons and virtual assistants

 Manufacturers have been expanding screen size for years, but the smartphone of the future will likely be all screen, with display capabilities on the front, back and sides of the device.
 That means no physical buttons, not even a home button.